splynx/docs/files/en/configuration/support/feedback_widget/feedback_widget.md

 Feedback widget
 =============
-We have feedback widgets what can be placed to some website for faster contact with Splynx support.
+We have developed feedback widgets which can be placed on company websites for faster communication with Splynx support.

-**_Config -> Support -> Feedback widget_**
+To configure feedback widgets navigate to **_Config -> Support -> Feedback widget_**

 ![feedback icon](icon.png)